 Huaiyu Wang, Associate Professor of Philosophy and Liberal Studies, Georgia College & State University

-Respondent: Brook A. Ziporyn, Professor of Chinese Religion, Philosophy, and Comparative Thought,
+Respondent: Brook A. Ziporyn, Professor of Chinese Religion, Philosophy, and Comparative Thought, University of Chicago

-William Schweiker, Edward L. Ryerson Distinguished Service Professor of Theological ethics and Director of Graduate Studies, will moderate as well as offer a response and closing comments on Monday (April 23).
+William Schweiker, Edward L. Ryerson Distinguished Service Professor of Theological Ethics and Director of Graduate Studies, will moderate as well as offer a response and closing comments on Monday (April 23).

 Sumner B. Twiss is the Distinguished Professor of Human Rights, Ethics, and Religion at Florida State University, where he holds a joint appointment between the Department of Religion and the Center for the Advancement of Human Rights.
 He is also Professor Emeritus of Religious Studies at Brown University, where he served on the faculty for thirty years and as department chair for twelve.
 He is the co-author or co-editor of ten books (as well as a contributor to them), and the author of over seventy published articles in the areas of comparative religious ethics, biomedical ethics, philosophy of religion, global ethics, intercultural human rights, and the comparative study of just war.
 He is former co-editor of the Journal of Religious Ethics (2001-2011) and the Annual of the Society of Christian Ethics (1995-2001), as well as former senior editor of the book series Advancing Human Rights (2003-2008).
 His most recent books are: Religion and Public Policy: Human Rights, Conflict, and Ethics (co-editor, with R. Petersen and M. Simion, and contributor; Cambridge University Press, 2015); Chinese Just War Ethics: Origin, Development, and Dissent (co-editor, with P.C.
 Lo, and co-author of three chapters; Routledge, U.K., 2015); and The Practices of Global Ethics: Historical Developments, Current Issues, and Future Prospects (co-author with F. Bird et al; Edinburgh University Press, 2016).
 His recent teaching and publications have focused on such topics as: Confucian moral and political thought; crimes against humanity and international criminal justice; the law and ethics of torture; religion, politics, and genocide; the history and ethics of humanitarian intervention.

-- The Parliament of the World’s Religions
+This conference is sponsored by The Parliament of the World's Religions.

 - The Martin Marty Center for the Public Understanding of Religion